 Sufficient sleep is linked to mental alertness, concentration and memory, which affects your toddler’s learning and mental abilities.
 Sleep deprivation may lead to an irritable toddler, who may seek constant stimulation.

 What you can do with your toddler: Research show that sleep is important for a child, and for toddlers, naps count towards the rest too.
 Here is a guideline on how much sleep your little one should have but fret not if your child’s sleep patterns are slightly different – every child is different too.

 As your child experiences many things through varied activities, he or she will gain knowledge which will increase your toddler’s IQ.
-In all of these, the key to improving your toddler’s IQ is to create an environment that will quicken your child’s brain potentials.
+In all of these, the key to how to boost your toddler’s IQ is to create an environment that will quicken your child’s brain potentials.

 This aligns with exposing your child to experiential-learning (as above), so your toddler gets to awaken his sensory abilities and cognitive development.

 What you can do with your toddler: Plan different activities to allow your toddler to embrace new learning, different environments and pick up new skills.
 All of which contribute to working your child’s brain through experience, which makes up his IQ too.

 It is through these interactions with others that she can develop her interpersonal intelligence, communication skills and social abilities.
 When they mingle with others, they learn how to adjust to others, which makes up your toddler’s experience bank too.

 What you can do with your toddler: Allow your child to play and mingle with kids of his age in the neighbourhood, organise playdates with your friends and their kids, or even in regular childcare or playgroup which sees tots from 18-months-old in Singapore.